nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 # AI-Generated Commit Messages

-SmartGit versions 25 and later support AI-generated assistance when adding commit messages.
+SmartGit versions 25 and later offer optional AI-generated assistance when adding commit messages.

 This feature can be used to enhance productivity and accuracy when adding new commits, by enabling capabilities such as:
 - Evaluating the diff for your next commit, and creating a AI-generated commit message
 - Rewording or correcting typographical errors in a user-entered commit message
 - Ensuring that a commit message is relevant to the changes in the commit
 - Enforcing standards for commit messages that your team or organization has for a repository

+All AI-based features are disabled by default, ensuring no data is shared without user consent.
+Users must **opt-in** and configure these services explicitly.

+> A key objective of this initiative is to empower users with full control over how large language
+> models (LLMs) interact with their code versioning.
+You have the freedom to make informed
+> decisions about which parts of your codebase can be used alongside specific LLM or AI services
+> that you trust and have access to.

 For first time users, please  consult these quick-start tutorials on how to use SmartGit's AI features: